How Practices are Scaling With Telemedicine In The COVID-19 Era

 If you’re a medical provider, the coronavirus pandemic presents an incredibly stressful chapter in your professional career.
 As the disease spreads to all 50 states and beyond, many of your patients have questions.
 Thanks to the internet, they also have access to a wealth of information––some good, some bad––which increases confusion and the need for a reliable source to look to.

 Your clients rely on you to tell them what is proper and to be a voice of calm, strength and intelligence during a maelstrom of reporting.
 And while they rely on you, there is also the deeply personal side of things that come with the profession.
 You have to worry about keeping your own family members safe and following CDC guidelines at your practice.
 There’s also the obvious, publicized shortages of equipment that many medical providers are dealing with.
-The list is seemingly neverending.
+The list is seemingly never ending.

-With all of these things swirling around and demanding attention, one thing that you cannot take the time to worry about right now is the financial side of your practice including revenue billing, credentialing, and telemedicine collections.
+With all of these things swirling around and demanding attention, one thing that you cannot take the time to worry about right now is the financial side of your practice including revenue cycle management, credentialing, and telemedicine collections.
 More than ever, it’s necessary that doctors focus on their patients and provide the highest-quality possible healthcare.